-Scenario 3: Russia could target vessels to increase pressure on Ukraine to influnece future negotiations.
+Scenario 3: Russia could target vessels to increase pressure on Ukraine to influence future negotiations.

 Regardless of Russian objectives, Ukrainian ports and their infrastructure remain likely targets.
-The risk of collateral damage to vessels in port and those transiting the corridor is significant due to Russia's apparent willingness to target cargo vessels and port infrastructure near civilian areas.
+The threat of collateral damage to vessels in port and those transiting the corridor is high due to Russia's apparent willingness to target cargo vessels and port infrastructure near civilian areas.